Keizaal/Keizaal/INSTALLATIONGUIDE.md

 ![](https://raw.githubusercontent.com/PierreDespereaux/Keizaal/main/assets/images/installation%20guide/11.%20LOOT.png)

 I will try to assist you in enabling these optional mods, however if you make changes to Keizaal outside of these few mods I will not be able to help you.
 Any personal edits you make to this list must be done independently.

+#### Enabling iEquip

+iEquip is a mod that isn't for everyone, as such it is disabled by default.
+However, re-enabling it is a more involved process than most mods.
+I will detail the required steps here.

 ### Creation Club Content